swcarpentry/website/pages/CoC-enforcement.md

 layout: page-fullwidth
 permalink: /CoC-enforcement/
 title: Code of Conduct Enforcement Manual
-excerpt: "enforcement manual followed by Software and Data Carpentry's Policy subcommittee"
+excerpt: enforcement manual followed by Software and Data Carpentry's Policy subcommittee
 ---

 This is the enforcement manual followed by Software and Data Carpentry's (“the Carpentries”)